lemire/zobristhashing/README.md

 Tabulation-based hashing uses a lot of memory and is susceptible to cache faults.
 E.g., to hash  4-byte strings to 64-bit values, you need 8 KB.
 Moreover, its speed is limited (in part) by the system's ability to issue random access loads.

+In an exhaustive experimental evaluation of hash-table performance, Richter et al. ([VLDB, 2016](https://infosys.cs.uni-saarland.de/publications/p249-richter.pdf)) found that Zobrist hashing produces a low throughput.
+Consequently, the authors declare it to be "less attractive in practice" than its strong randomness properties would suggest.

 This C code expects a GCC-like compiler on an x64 system.

 The code demonstrates that it is difficult on a x64 to hash much more than 0.65 bytes per cycle on recent Intel processors, even when repeatedly hashing the same short string.
 In contrast, it is possible to hash 4 to 10 bytes per cycle using fast hash families.
 See https://github.com/lemire/StronglyUniversalStringHashing